tenderlove/magic_scan/README.markdown

 It doesn't support multiple variations on cards (for example land cards).
 The downloader needs to be fixed to download different variations.

+This is a WIP, please don't hassle me!

 == License

 Copyright 2013 Aaron Patterson, et al.